lightbend/config/README.md

 ### Set array values from env variables

-Setting the value of array items from environment variables requires specifing the index in the array for the value.
+Setting the value of array items from system properties requires specifing the index in the array for the value.
 So, while in HOCON you can set multiple values into an array or append to an array: